thu-ml/tianshou/examples/offline/README.md

 ## Discrete control

-For discrete control, we currently use ad hod Atari data generated from a trained QRDQN agent.
+For discrete control, we currently use ad hoc Atari data generated from a trained QRDQN agent.
 In the future, we can switch to better benchmarks such as the Atari portion of [RL Unplugged](https://github.com/deepmind/deepmind-research/tree/master/rl_unplugged).

 ### Gather Data